 Our expert's best home elliptical choice is the Sole E95, as it has the perfect combination of features to give you an incredible workout.
 You have a generous stride length, variety of workout programs, very smooth motion, solid warranty, tracking capability and high max user weight capacity.

-A truly great elliptical machine for home use, this one has a center drive design, stride up to 38", web-enabled touch screen, 35 built in workouts and iFit Coach technology with Google maps.
+A truly great elliptical machine for home use, this one has a front drive design, 14" touch screen, tons of workouts, incline capability and iFit Coach technology with Google maps.
 It's just jam packed with features and capabilities that you don't find elsewhere.

 There are so many different makes and models on the market, it can get very confusing when trying to compare one to another.